gizatechxyz/giza-cli/docs/resources/models.md

 3. **Using a previous model:** If you have a previously created model, you can transpile it by indicating the model-id in the `giza transpile --model-id ...` or `giza versions transpile --model-id` command.
 This method is useful when you want to create a new version of an existing model.

+*Note: remember to use the `--framework` flag to indicate which one to use.
+It defaultss to Cairo*

 Remember, the choice of method depends on your specific needs and workflow.
 Giza provides these options to ensure that you can work with your models in the most efficient way possible.

-For more information, refer to the [transpile documentation](transpile.md).
+For more information, refer to the transpile documentation ([cairo](../frameworks/cairo/transpile.md) and [ezkl](../frameworks/ezkl/transpile.md)).